Friends-of-Monika/mas-mdk-image/readme.md

 only applies to project files stored in this repository and do not cover other people/organization work used in this project.

+## Usage

+This image is based off Ubuntu 22.04 image and includes [@multimokia][1]'s [ddlc-mod-base][2] contents, with MAS content being added in there as well powered by that repository scripts and Dockerfile.

+Resource paths:

+  * `/mdk/mas` &mdash; Monika After Story installed over DDLC
+  * `/mdk/renpy` &mdash; Ren'Py SDK suitable for submod code checking

 [1]: https://github.com/multimokia
 [2]: https://hub.docker.com/r/multimokia/ddlc-mod-base